torlenor/rucomato/README.md

 - [ ] Mouse interaction for SDL2 to place/influence cells
 - [ ] Move into the third dimension
 - [ ] Sound synthesis
+- [ ] Custom actions to control the automata (probably useful in Ising model for temperature control)

 ### Possible additional automata